wints/documentation/ingredients/sdk_setup/idfa.md

-### When Submitting to the App Store...
+### Submitting to the App Store

-...you may need to let Apple know that you use the IDFA.
+When submitting to the App Store, you may need to let Apple know that you use the IDFA.
 You should do so if:

 1. You use the Branch cocoapod -- this automatically imports AdSupport.framework
 2. You have manually imported AdSupport.framework